 Hiring the right people is essential for creating a successful organization.
 But how do you hire the right people?
 When recruiting new colleagues, it’s essential to focus on their personality, not just their skills.
-In this blog I share my views on how to hire candidates who’ll boost your team’s performance.
+In this blog I share my views on how to hire the right people who’ll boost your team’s performance.

 This blog is a first in a new series on how to improve your service culture.
 Say you’ve posted a job opening for your department, and you’ve received multiple responses.
 How do you determine who to invite for an interview?
 Chances are you’re scanning resumes and analyzing the candidates’ education and work experience to judge whether they fit the job.
 There’s nothing wrong with this approach, as education and experience can certainly contribute to a person’s performance.
 But just focusing on skills might cause you to overlook some of the best candidates.